-Losses are recognized in profit or loss and reflected in an allowance account against receivables.
+Losses are recognized in the consolidated statements of net income and comprehensive income and reflected in an allowance account against receivables.
 When a subsequent event causes the amount of impairment loss to decrease, the decrease in impairment loss is reversed through comprehensive income.